What is the importance of Travel Insurance? Or any Insurance?

 Tip: If you are a frequent traveler, buying Annual Insurance coverage saves a lot of money and hassle.

-Travel insurance can be of very much help when it comes to flight cancelation or unusual delays.
+Travel insurance can be of very much help when it comes to flight cancellation or unusual delays.
 You can get reimbursed for unanticipated hotel stays and non-refundable trip payments.
 Depending on the type of insurance coverage, you can also get your additional transportation expenses reimbursed.

 On a lighter note, if you plan to transit the Charles De Gaulle Airport in Paris, you better be prepared with the travel insurance!